nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/taskboard-alex-2.png)

-***Updated CRUD Approach Redesign Table Creation Using @Entity*** <br />
+***Updated CRUD Approach Redesign Table Creation Using @Entity*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/064ca2ff9822bcfa2a83ca61085c803c814d04af) <br />
-We have updated on where CRUD behaves in the Starbucks.
-Before we run SQL scripts on MySQL to create the tables and insert data.
-This week, we abolished that approach.
+I have updated on where CRUD behaves in the Starbucks.
+Before I run SQL scripts on MySQL to create the tables and insert data.
+This week, I abolished that approach.
 Now when we run Starbucks, it creates the tables before the user opens the web browser.
 Models use @Entity to create the tables for Strabucks.

 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/%40entity.png?raw=true)

-***Updated CRUD Approach Redesign Table Data Insertion jdbcTemplate*** <br />
+***Updated CRUD Approach Redesign Table Data Insertion jdbcTemplate*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/13286978b5fcc5e491420ff086c5190fbe184a7a) <br />
 However, I have encountered a problem with inserting the drinks data into the database.
 This is error is my main focus, and hopefully, I can fix it by tomorrow.
 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/error-mysql.png?raw=true)

+***Initial Commit on Kong*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/25638ad6f6525956cccb46c4f49888a0c0bc2236) <br />
 I have also initialized the kong in the project.
 Although I haven't started developing it since I got stuck on the error on MySQL.